sgago/algomon/study.md

 2. We can drag state around via parameters/returns or with global/struct variables.
 3. If we get some crazy 2^N to N! memory usage with backtracking combinatorial problems, we may need to memoize intermediate solutions to cut down on memory usage.
 For a small to mid N, N! will kill our poor computer.
 Memoize typically means using a map or similar to store intermediate and final solutions to the combinatorial problems.

+## Dynamic programming (DP)
+A problem can be solved via dynamic programming if
+1. The problem can be divided into sub-problems
+2. The sub-problems from bullet 1 overlap

+Really, DP == DFS + memoization + pruning.
+Pruning is important, to save space and reduced wasted calculations.

+In DP, the formula used to tabulate, like dp[i] = dp[i - 1] + dp[i - 2], is called the recurrene relation and is critical.

 # Systems design 🖥️

 ## The OSI model